 A5: every day / a few times per week / very rarely / never

-Children’s living areas can be considered as “free from the presence of domestic animals” only if:
+Children’s living areas can be considered “free from the presence of domestic animals” only if:

 1) the data collector does not see any animals or the signs of animals’ presence (faeces, feathers …); and

-Calculate the indicator’s value by dividing the number of households with no domestic animal presence in the given area, by the total number of surveyed households (exclude those who did not show a place where children play).
+To calculate the indicator’s value, divide the number of households with no domestic animal presence in the given area, by the total number of surveyed households (exclude those who did not show a place where children play).
 Multiply the result by 100 to convert it to a percentage.